graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 The server SHOULD respond with a status code of `200` (Okay) to ensure clients receive a predictable result, no matter which fields they selected.

-### Client is not allowed to access the schema
+##### Client is not allowed to access the schema

-In case the client can not access the schema at all, the server SHOULD respond with the appropriate `4xx` status code.
+In case the client is not permitted to access the schema at all, the server SHOULD respond with the appropriate `4xx` status code.

 ## Processing the response